 RULE 13.
-Motions Generally. - (a) Every motion shall be reduced to writing if the Speaker or any two members request it.
-No motion relating to a bill shall be in order which does not identify the bill by its number and short title.
+Motions Generally. - (a) A motion that is complex, complicated, or otherwise not easily understood shall be reduced to writing at the request of the Speaker or any member.
+No motion relating to a bill shall be in order that does not identify the bill by its number and short title.

-- (b) When a motion is made, it shall be stated by the Speaker or, if written, it shall be handed to the chair and read aloud by the Speaker or Clerk before debate. - (c) After a motion has been stated by the Speaker or read by the Speaker or Clerk, it shall be in the possession of the House; but it may be withdrawn before a decision or amendment, except in case of a motion to reconsider, which motion, when made by a member, shall be in possession of the House and shall not be withdrawn without leave of the House. - RULE 14.
-Motions, Order of Precedence.
-When there are motions before the House, the order of precedence is as follows:
+When a motion is made, it shall be stated by the Speaker or, if written, it shall be handed to the chair and read aloud by the Speaker or Clerk before debate.

+After a motion has been stated by the Speaker or read by the Speaker or Clerk, it shall be in the possession of the House; but it may be withdrawn before a decision or amendment, except in case of a motion to reconsider, which motion, when made by a member, shall be in possession of the House and shall not be withdrawn without leave of the House.

+RULE 14.
+Motions, Order of Precedence. - When there are motions before the House, the order of precedence is as follows: